 Cavities Are Preventable

-Cavities can be prevented by good oral hygiene, excellent diet and regular dental checkups.
+Cavities can be prevented by good oral hygiene, an excellent diet, and regular dental checkups.
 Brushing and flossing 2 times a day can help prevent the plague from eating through your enamel.
 But timely removal of plaque is important.
 Also helpful is your diet.
 Avoiding foods likely to cause cavities can be helpful, and eating foods that support good oral health can also help maintain a clean and healthy mouth.
 Foods like apples and carrots can help keep your mouth clean, and foods like cheese, yogurt, dairy can help build strong and healthy teeth.
-Also drinking plenty of water can discourage plaque build up.
+Also drinking plenty of water can discourage plaque buildup.

 Lastly, preventing cavities by using fluoridated toothpaste, and if necessary drinking fluoridated water or receiving fluoride treatments at the dentist can also help prevent cavities.
 Going to your dentist’s office for regular cleanings and exams can assist in detecting cavities early.
 Although it is not true cavities spread, it is important to prevent further decay in your teeth, by eliminating the conditions that caused other cavities in the past.